feegloo/feegloo/README.md

-### I like everything that is simple, beautiful, and effective:
+### I like everything that is simple, beautiful, and effective

 JavaScript